paulhamsh/Spark-Control-X/README.md

 ## Pedal overview (LIVE mode)

-The Spark Control X has three key elements:
+The Spark Control X has:
 - six buttons
 - two expression pedals (inputs)
-- six lights
+- six lights (one for each button)
+- power, amp and app connection lights

-The lights are actually controlled by messages from  the amp
+Button presses and expression pedal changes generate BLE messages from the pedal to the amp
+The amp sends messages to the pedal to control the lights
+The amp can also send request messages to the pedal to obtain its configuration

 The Spark Control X sends these messages:
 - button press